SPARC High Performance Sport Database

 Dates: June - October 2010

-Categories: Client liaison, IA & UX, Website designer, Front-end developer, Govt web standards tester, CSS-based layout, jQuery/JavaScript, e-govt/WCAG compliance, ASP or ASP.NET, Government websites, Medium sites
+Categories: Client liaison, IA & UX, Content design, Website designer, Front-end developer, Govt web standards tester, CSS-based layout, jQuery/JavaScript, e-govt/WCAG compliance, ASP or ASP.NET, Government websites, Medium sites

 Brief: SPARC was a Crown Entity that was established under the Sport and Recreation New Zealand Act 2002.
 The Act established SPARC's purpose as being 'to promote, encourage, and support physical recreation and sport in New Zealand'.
 SPARC (now re-named Sport New Zealand) is dedicated to getting New Zealanders enjoying and excelling through sport and recreation.